 - Project Name.
-The name of the Project for which the Network is being built. - Title.
+The name of the Project for which the Network is being built. - Scheme Title.
 A title for the Network. - Notes.
-Any general notes, for example to provide information on modelling assumptions. - User Details.
+A range of note fields are provided to allow information on a range of topics to be added to the model file. - User Details.
 The Users Name, Company and Address.
 This can be used in reporting etc. if desired.
 It is recommended to set defaults for these settings using the 'Defaults for new Files' dialog box opened from the File menu. - Network Location.
 The place name, Latitude and Longitude of the Networks location can be specified.
 This is then used by LinSig to display an aerial view of the Network's area using Google Maps.